Reiningecho90/chances-discord-bot-public/README.md

 - Created new issue on Valentines day update (1/1/2022)
 - New issue created for dedicated server release (1/10/2021)
 - New milestones created for server release and Valentines Day update (1/10/2021)
+- Beginning to roll changes made for v1.3 onto other month's files (1/11/2021)